ludekcizinsky/rl-renaissance/README.md

 chmod -R 777 /home/rl_team/ludek/output
 ```

-Finally, start the docker container using the below command (make sure to change the output directory to the one you created earlier):
+Assuming you have cloned our rl repo and you are currently in it, you can start the docker container using the below command (make sure to change the output directory to the one you created earlier):

 ```bash
 sudo docker run --rm -it -v "$(pwd)":/home/renaissance/work -v "/home/rl_team/ludek/output:/home/renaissance/output" ludekcizinsky/renaissance_with_ml